 Situational enchantment.
 If you finding yourself having to back often, this will help you get back in the game much faster.
 This enchantment is a must buy in a game where you are forced to defend your base.

 Since you are the tank, you will most likely be at the front of your team initiating in team fights.
 This enchantment helps your allies move towards the enemy team and chase them down if they run because you should be right in the middle of them, doing your tank thing.
 If you took most of the damage at the start of the fight, requiring you to leave the fight first, this enchantment also helps retreating allies if the fight turns in the enemies favor.
-Also a great enchantment for pushing waves, which for a Sejuani with a Sunfire Cape, should be no problem.
+Also a great enchantment for pushing waves, which for a Sejuani with a Sunfire Aegis, should be no problem.

 Because Sejuani can be prone to counter-jungling, warding your own jungle can greatly reduce the chance of being killed, while also helping to keep track of the enemy jungler's position.
 An early Sightstone is useful in these situations as it also provides some health along with the rechargeable wards.